-I’ve traveled a lot, and I’ve figured out a few strategies that help me.
-Hopefully they’ll help you too.
+I’ve traveled a lot, and I’ve figured out a few strategies that help me run my business.
+Hopefully, they’ll help you too.

 If you know you’re traveling (for business or pleasure) in several weeks, start your planning now.
 Check your calendar to see if you have meetings or deadlines that week.
 For phone or Skype meetings, make sure your travel schedule allows you to still participate.
 Reschedule any others.

 Then, for any work you have due that week, start chipping away at it the weeks before your trip.
 You’ll clear your plate while you’re out, and your clients will be thrilled to get their work turned in early.